Our mission is to understand the molecular basis of psychiatric disorders that increase the risk of suicide.

 Student Physician Scientist

-Elaina is currently a first-year medical student at Stritch School of Medicine.
+Elaina is currently a second-year medical student at Stritch School of Medicine.
 She received her bachelor's degree from University of Illinois Urbana-Champaign in Psychology-Behavioral Neuroscience and Molecular and Cellular Biology.
-Elaina is working in the Sodhi Laboratory on a project focused on the impact of stress on RNA editing.
+Elaina is working in the Sodhi Laboratory on a project focused on the impact of RNA editing on the pathophysiology of stress.

 Kristeen Bebla B.S.